Your new design will be uploaded in:

 • Promoting respectful behaviour and encouraging pupils to challenge discrimination and report any incidents appropriately.

 At Diamond Wood Community Academy, we believe in instilling our pupils with a firm understanding and appreciation of British values.
-Our Personal Development curriculum promotes the following approaches to developing British values:
+Our RPSHE curriculum promotes the following approaches to developing British values:

 • Encouraging pupils to understand and participate in democratic processes, such as class decision-making and voting.